hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 #### Allowlist

 This field is set by default to a custom allowlist generated for each project based on the funding it received on the Gitcoin Grants Alpha Round.
-This field should not be changed.
+You should not need to update this field.
 If there is a problem with your allowlist, please contact us.

+50% of the hypercert will be allocated according to this allowlist.
+The other 50% will be kept by the project, i.e. it is allocated to the address that mints the hypercert.
+You will be able to transfer or sell these fractions later as long as they are owned by the minter.
+This means that they can only be transferred or sold once.

 The formula assigns one fraction (rounded down) for every $1 (using the exchange rate at the time of the transaction) that a donor contributed to the project.
 It also provides a small buffer (of 5%) so that a transaction worth $0.999 or $0.951 remains eligible for one fraction.